yangzhi-psy/gRAICAR/README.md

 This example shows recommended directory structure for gRAICAR analyses.
 Please refer to [a full directory tree](demo/directoryTree.txt) of the demonstration data.

-A configuration file, '_gRAICAR\_settings\_rest\_Jan.02.15-21.mat_', is included in '_demo/0scripts/_', which can be loaded into the GUI for performing the example analysis
+Two configuration files, '_gRAICAR_settings_rest_MELODIC.mat_' and '_gRAICAR_settings_rest_RAICAR.mat_' are included in '_demo/0scripts/_'.
+These configuration files can be loaded using the GUI to run the example analysis.

-Alternatively, one can run the batch file, '_batch_setup_gRAICAR.m_' to perform the example analysis without using GUI.
+Alternatively, the user can run the batch file, '_batch_setup_gRAICAR.m_' to perform the example analysis without using GUI.

-The output of the demonstration, including a webpage report, is in '_demo/output_'.
-Start browsing from '_demo/output/rest\_webreport/00index1.html_'.
+The outputs of the demonstration are in '_demo/output_'.
+There are two versions of webpage reports, one for RAICAR mode, the other for MELODIC mode.
+Start browsing from '_demo/output/rest\_webreport_RAICAR/00index1.html_'.

 ## Reference
 Please consider to cite the following publications: